merenlab/merenlab.org/tutorials/infant-gut/index.md

                 --new-bin-name maxbin_007_and_008
 ```

-If you take a quick look at the {% include ARTIFACT name="collection" %} again, you can see that the new bin `maxbin_007_and_008` is the {% include ARTIFACT name="bin" %} that needs immediate action based on single-copy core genes:
+If you take a quick look at the collection again, you can see that the new bin `maxbin_007_and_008` is the bin that needs immediate action based on single-copy core genes:

 ```
 anvi-estimate-genome-completeness -p PROFILE.db \